lakshayarora476/StringReplyService/README.md

 Step 1: We have declared the following variables:

-    code (initialized to 0)
+    short code (initialized to 0)

-    rules: This variable makes the first component of our input string
+    String rules: This variable makes the first component of our input string

-    msg: This variable makes the second component of our input string
+    String msg: This variable makes the second component of our input string

 ![image](https://user-images.githubusercontent.com/53274714/142869705-64b1173c-4a77-404b-b301-dc1add61cf8c.png)